Cooperation with the United States on mobility

 For example, its committees, researchers and staff currently focus on promoting resilient infrastructure, exploring transformative technologies and looking after the health and safety of the public.

 Rijkswaterstaat participates in TRB’s Global Affiliate Programme.
-Rijkswaterstaat and TRB also maintain close ties through TRB’s research programmes, such as the National Cooperative Highway Research Program (NCHRP) and several of TRB’s standing committees.
+Rijkswaterstaat and TRB also maintain close ties through TRB’s research programmes, such as the National Cooperative Highway Research Program (NCHRP).
 A dedicated group of Rijkswaterstaat experts attends the TRB Annual Meeting each year.